Left untreated, PAD can lead to amputation

 Diabetes is a powerful risk factor

-People with diabetes can exhibit multiple medical complications including PAD, nerve damage in the legs and cardiovascular disease.40 Their ability to properly use their feet and legs can become difficult, preventing them from walking as far or as fast as PAD patients without diabetes.19 And, people with diabetes and PAD have a 10 times greater risk of amputation than patients without diabetes.12
+People with diabetes can exhibit multiple medical complications including PAD, nerve damage in the legs and Heart and blood vessel disease — also called heart disease — includes numerous problems, many of which are related to a process called atherosclerosis.
+Atherosclerosis is a condition that develops when a substance called plaque builds up in the walls of the arteries..40 Their ability to properly use their feet and legs can become difficult, preventing them from walking as far or as fast as PAD patients without diabetes.19 And, people with diabetes and PAD have a 5 to 10 times greater risk of amputation than patients without diabetes.12,45

 Learn about PAD and proper foot care if you have diabetes.
 Being aware of and educated about these symptoms, in combination with early detection and treatment of PAD, may help to prevent at least half of potential diabetes-related amputations.14